Ordering & Purchasing

 How do I know my transaction will be safe?

 Our online shopping cart and security technology ensures the safest and most reliable checkout experience for our customers.
+All transactions are managed directly with Shopify and Paypal.

 What happens after I’ve placed my order?